mcode/r5-subscription-backport/README.md

 # Usage

 There are two interceptors included in this library to support the backport ig, `SubscriptionInterceptor` and `TopicListInterceptor`.
 These must be registered in the HAPI server and include a list of all `SubscriptionTopic`s supported.
+Furthermore, since this will take the place of the HAPI Subscription capabilites you will need to disable that.

 For example, using a JPA Starter HAPI FHIR Server: